sjayawardena/p2-capital-cities-quiz/README.md

 The quiz is designed so the order of questions is random, with a view to making it replayable.

-The site is also responsive across all screen sizes.
+The site is responsive across all screen sizes.

 The game is targeted at people who want to test their knowledge of capital cities, and is useful for this purpose.

-It is also useful for those who want to test their capitals knowledge with a mixture of difficulty levels.
+It is also useful for those who want to test their capital cities knowledge with a mixture of difficulty levels.

 This is a link to the deployed site: https://sjayawardena.github.io/p2-capital-cities-quiz/